 DANGERS OF CATTLE GUARDS

 Although they work extremely well with cattle, they are not designed to prevent all animals were crossing.
 Small hoofed animals are quite agile and can balance easily on the rounded surface.
-The smaller ‘foot-print’ allows them to balance quite easily so they don’t encounter the same unstable footing that presented by a large hoof.
+The smaller ‘footprint’ allows them to balance quite easily so they don’t encounter the same unstable footing that is presented by a large hoof.
 Goats are a prime example, you won’t keep them in with a cattle grid.

 Horses: A special note is needed here as we do not recommend cattle guards be used with horses.
-Their slender hooves are able to slide down in between the rails which exposes their long, slender legs to high leverage and possible breakage.
-During the panic to remove themselves, they will struggle and could easily break their own leg in the effort.
+Their slender hooves can slide down in between the rails which exposes their long, slender legs to high leverage and possible breakage.
+During the panic to remove themselves, they will struggle and could easily break their leg in the effort.
 We highly recommend only traditional gates be used to contain horses.

 Cattle guards provide an effective livestock barrier and a convenient method for vehicular traffic and equipment to cross fence lines while eliminating the risk of an open gate and a free herd of cattle.
 With proper installation, these gate-less entries can provide decades of containment for your largest groups of cattle.

 If you have any questions or would like help selecting the proper cattle guard for your operation, please contact Barn World Livestock Supplies today and they’ll be happy to help!